-The PGY2-Family Medicine Pharmacy Residency at UPMC St. Margaret offers a two-year residency program in which the PGY-1 Pharmacy Residency conditionally continues to year two (PGY-2) which is a Specialty Residency in Family Medicine.
+The postgraduate year two (PGY2) Ambulatory Care Pharmacy Residency at UPMC St. Margaret is the second year of a two-year residency program in which the UPMC St. Margaret PGY1 Pharmacy Practice Residency continues to a PGY2 specialty residency in Ambulatory Care with special emphasis in family medicine.
 Continuity in learning environment and interdisciplinary relationships built in the first year allows for a rich and independent practice during the second year.

 Eligible candidates will have completed an ASHP accredited PGY1 pharmacy residency program and must submit the standard application requirements via PhORCAS by December 31st.
 An on-site interview is required.